Doris (Greece): Geography

 Doris is described by Herodotus (viii.
 31) as lying between Malis and Phocis, and being only 30 stadia in breadth, which agrees nearly with the extent of the valley of the Apostoliá in its widest part.
-In this valley there were four towns forming the Doric tetrapolis, namely, Erineus, Boium, Cytinium, and Pindus, also called Akyphas.
+In this valley there were four towns forming the Doric tetrapolis: Erineus, Boium, Cytinium, and Pindus, also called Akyphas.
 Erineus, as the most important, appears to have been also called Dorium.
 The Dorians, however, did not confine themselves within these narrow limits, but occupied other places along Mount Oeta.
 Thus Strabo describes the Dorians of the tetrapolis as the larger part of the nation (ix. p.
-417); and the Scholiast on Pindar speaks of six Doric towns, Erineus, Cytinium, Boium, Lilaeum, Carphaea, and Dryope.
+417); and the Scholiast on Pindar speaks of six Doric towns: Erineus, Cytinium, Boium, Lilaeum, Carphaea, and Dryope.
 Some have thought Lilaeum (Lilaea) to have been a Doric town in the time of the Persian invasion, since it is not mentioned among the Phocian towns destroyed by Xerxes; however, modern scholarship based on numismatic and epigraphic evidence contradicts that view.
-Carphaea is probably Scarphea near Thermopylae; and by Dryope is probably meant the country once inhabited by the Dryopes.
+Carphaea is probably Scarphea near Thermopylae, and Dryope is probably the country once inhabited by the Dryopes.
 The Dorians would appear at one time to have extended across Mount Oeta to the sea coast, both from the preceding account and from the statement of Scylax, who speaks (p.
 24) of Λιμοδωριεῖς.
 Among the Doric towns Hecataeus mentioned Amphanae, called Amphanaea by Theopompus.
 Livy (xxvii.
 7) places in Doris Tritonon and Drymiae, which are evidently the Phocian towns elsewhere called Tithronium and Drymaea.
-There was an important mountain pass leading across Parnassus from Doris to Amphissa in the country of the Ozolian Locrians: at the head of this pass stood the Dorian town of Cytinium.
+There was an important mountain pass leading across Parnassus from Doris to Amphissa in the country of the Ozolian Locrians; at the head of this pass stood the Dorian town of Cytinium.

 Doris is said to have been originally called Dryopis from its earlier inhabitants the Dryopes, who were expelled from the country by Heracles and the Malians.
 It derived its name from the Dorians, who migrated from this district to the conquest of Peloponnesus.
 Hence the country is called the Metropolis of the Peloponnesian Dorians; and the Lacedaemonians, as the chief state of Doric origin, on more than one occasion sent assistance to the metropolis when attacked by the Phocians and their other neighbours.